-"We have also sound-houses, where we practise and demonstrate all sounds and their generation.
-We have harmony which you have not, of quarter-sounds and lesser slides of sounds.
-Divers instruments of music likewise to you unknown, some sweeter than any you have; with bells and rings that are dainty and sweet.
-We represent small sounds as great and deep, likewise great sounds extenuate and sharp; we make divers tremblings and warblings of sounds, which in their original are entire.
+"We have also sound-houses, where we practise and demonstrate all sounds, and their generation.
+We have harmonies which you have not, of quarter-sounds, and lesser slides of sounds.
+Divers instruments of music likewise to you unknown, some sweeter than any you have, together with bells and rings that are dainty and sweet.
+We represent small sounds as great and deep; likewise great sounds extenuate and sharp; we make divers tremblings and warblings of sounds, which in their original are entire.
 We represent and imitate all articulate sounds and letters, and the voices and notes of beasts and birds.
-We have certain helps which, set to the ear, do further the hearing greatly; we have also divers strange and artificial echoes, reflecting the voice many times, and, as it were, tossing it; and some that give back the voice louder than it came, some shriller and some deeper; yea, some rendering the voice, differing in the letters or articulate sound from that they receive.
-We have all means to convey sounds in trunks and pipes, in strange lines and distances.
+We have certain helps which set to the ear do further the hearing greatly.
+We have also divers strange and artificial echoes, reflecting the voice many times, and as it were tossing it: and some that give back the voice louder than it came, some shriller, and some deeper; yea, some rendering the voice differing in the letters or articulate sound from that they receive.
+We have also means to convey sounds in trunks and pipes, in strange lines and distances.

-"We have also perfume-houses, wherewith we join also practices of taste.
-We multiply smells which may seem strange: we imitate smells, making all smells to breathe out of other mixtures than those that give them.
+"We have also perfume-houses; wherewith we join also practices of taste.
+We multiply smells, which may seem strange.
+We imitate smells, making all smells to breathe outs of other mixtures than those that give them.
 We make divers imitations of taste likewise, so that they will deceive any man's taste.
-And in this house we contain also a confiture-house, where we make all sweatmeats, dry and moist, and divers pleasant wines, milks, broths, and salads, far in greater variety than you have.
+And in this house we contain also a confiture-house; where we make all sweet-meats, dry and moist; and divers pleasant wines, milks, broths, and sallets; in far greater variety than you have.

 "We have also engine-houses, where are prepared engines and instruments for all sorts of motions.
-There we imitate and practise to make swifter motions than any you have, either out of your muskets or any engine that you have; and to make them and multiply them more easily and with small force, by wheels and other means, and to make them stronger and more violent than yours are, exceeding your greatest cannons and basilisks.
-We represent also ordnance and instruments of war and engines of all kinds; and likewise new mixtures and compositions of gunpowder, wild-fires burning in water and un quenchable, also fire-works of all variety, both for pleasure and use.
+There we imitate and practise to make swifter motions than any you have, either out of your muskets or any engine that you have: and to make them and multiply them more easily, and with small force, by wheels and other means: and to make them stronger and more violent than yours are; exceeding your greatest cannons and basilisks.
+We represent also ordnance and instruments of war, and engines of all kinds: and likewise new mixtures and compositions of gun-powder, wild-fires burning in water, and unquenchable.
+Also fireworks of all variety both for pleasure and use.
 We imitate also flights of birds; we have some degrees of flying in the air.
-We have ships and boats for going under water and brooking of seas, also swimming-girdles and supporters.
-We have divers curious clocks and other like motions of return, and some perpetual motions.
-We imitate also motions of living creatures by images of men, beasts, birds, fishes, and serpents; we have also a great number of other various motions, strange for equality, fineness, and subtilty.
+We have ships and boats for going under water, and brooking of seas; also swimming-girdles and supporters.
+We have divers curious clocks, and other like motions of return: and some perpetual motions.
+We imitate also motions of living creatures, by images, of men, beasts. birds, fishes, and serpents.
+We have also a great number of other various motions, strange for equality, fineness, and subtilty.

-"We have also a mathematical-house, where are represented all instruments, as well of geometry as astronomy, exquisitely made.
+"We have also a mathematical house, where are represented all instruments, as well of geometry as astronomy, exquisitely made.

-"We have also houses of deceits of the senses, where we represent all manner of feats of juggling, false apparitions, im postures and illusions, and their fallacies.
-And surely you will easily believe that we, that have so many things truly natural which induce admiration, could in a world of particulars deceive the senses if we would disguise those things, and labor to make them more miraculous.
-But we do hate all impostures and lies, insomuch as we have severely forbidden it to all our fellows, under pain of ignominy and fines, that they do not show any natural work or thing adorned or swelling, but only pure as it is, and without all affectation of strangeness.
+"We have also houses of deceits of the senses; where we represent all manner of feats of juggling, false apparitions, impostures, and illusions; and their fallacies.
+And surely you will easily believe that we that have so many things truly natural which induce admiration, could in a world of particulars deceive the senses, if we would disguise those things and labour to make them seem more miraculous.
+But we do hate all impostures, and lies; insomuch as we have severely forbidden it to all our fellows, under pain of ignominy and fines, that they do not show any natural work or thing, adorned or swelling; but only pure as it is, and without all affectation of strangeness.